Countertop Providers

 Geographic distribution

-The directory covers all 50 U.S. states, with listing density concentrated in metropolitan construction markets.
-High-density listing regions include California, Texas, Florida, Illinois, and New York, where residential renovation activity and commercial construction output sustain large fabrication and installation workforces.
+The provider network covers all 50 U.S. states, with provider density concentrated in metropolitan construction markets.
+High-density provider regions include California, Texas, Florida, Illinois, and New York, where residential renovation activity and commercial construction output sustain large fabrication and installation workforces.

-Rural and lower-density markets are represented where verifiable provider data is available, though listing completeness in those areas is lower than in major metro zones.
-Providers in a given listing are associated with a primary service radius — the geographic area within which they regularly perform installation or templating work — as distinct from a fabrication facility's shipping radius for finished slabs.
+Rural and lower-density markets are represented where verifiable provider data is available, though provider completeness in those areas is lower than in major metro zones.
+Providers in a given provider are associated with a primary service radius — the geographic area within which they regularly perform installation or templating work — as distinct from a fabrication facility's shipping radius for finished slabs.

 How to Use This Countertop Resource details the search and filter logic that allows readers to identify providers by state, metro area, or postal region.